yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 ---

 My mom almost knew everything, but she also did project her resentment towards my dad to the part of me that's similar to him.
-Under her influence, I also learned hate this part of myself, and so I splitted myself.
+Under her influence, I also learned to hate this part of me, and so I performed a dissection.

-Looking at this unwanted half of me, I became very emotional.
-I used to think that I am very privileged to get the type of attention I had, to go to those classes, those schools, and thus I have no excuse to complain.
+Looking at this unwanted piece of myself, I became very emotional.
+I used to think that because I am very privileged to get the amount of attention I had, to go to those classes, attend private schools, I have no excuse to complain.
 In fact I did enjoy most classes other than the math class, and I am very lucky to say this.
 They did also leave me no time that I have control over to become myself without masking.

-My pain does not come from these classes, but the systems of various levels that brought me self rejection, continuous and radical self rejection.
-I rejected my talents, preferences, things that make me different from others, especially the part that's simipar to my dad.
-With my mom's comments, I actively rejected my friendships , deep connections that are special, emotional support, all the vulnerable and imperfect exchange.
+My pain does not come from these classes or schools themselves, but the systems of various levels that brought me self rejection, continuous and radical self rejection.
+I rejected my talents, preferences, things that make me different from others, especially the part that's similar to my dad.
+With my mom's comments, I actively rejected my negative and postiive emotions, friendships, deep connections that are very special, all the vulnerable and imperfect exchanges.
 The metaphor I used before was, as a woman, I grew up with education of toxic masculinity.

 It's not completely so, since I still was educated to be more easy going.
 But I can't expose my vulnerabilities, because I will be worse off... because my mom was worse off, and so she hoped that I wouldn't be.
 My mom probably thought that to be a man but with women's social skills would be the strongest combination one can have.
 Well, under a patriarchal society that makes sense, but it's also forcing me to do things I can't do.